andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_06_QA_Checks.rst

 The ROIs Tab
 ************

 We now come to the Regions of Interest (ROIs) tab, which lists the different regions that will be used in the connectivity analysis.
-Since we are primarily interested in the resting-state signal from the grey matter, we will **parcellate** the cortex into different regions, or **nodes**, and extract the average time-series from each of them.
-We can further divide groups of nodes into **networks** that show consistent correlation in their resting-state signal.
+Since we are primarily interested in the resting-state signal from the grey matter, we will **parcellate** the cortex into different regions, also called **nodes** or **regions of interest**, and extract the average time-series from each of them.
+Groups of nodes can be combined into **networks** that show consistent correlation in their resting-state signal.
+We will learn how to examine each of these in more detail.

 Grey Matter, White Matter, and CSF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking on the ROIs tab reveals that five sets of ROIs have already been generated for you: Grey Matter, White Matter, CSF, atlas, and networks.
 Let's begin with the first three, which correspond to the tissue types that make up the brain.
 One of the preprocessing steps, **Segmentation**, classified each voxel in the anatomical image as belonging to one of these three tissue types (for more details on how this is done, see the SPM tutorial on :ref:`Segmentation <04_SPM_Segmentation>`).
 The anatomical image was used for segmentation because it has higher spatial resolution than the functional image; but since we are ultimately interested in data from the functional image, we then have to resample these tissue maps onto the functional data.

 The two side-by-side axial slices illustrate how the grey matter mask looks both before and after it has been binarized (i.e., set to 1's where the mask is grey matter, and 0's everywhere else), and then slightly eroded.
 This erosion makes the mask slightly more conservative in what it determines to be grey matter, since voxels near the boundary of the grey and white matter will be excluded.
-Clicking on either slice will open up a montage window that you can use to more closely observe the overlap between the grey matter mask and the grey matter of the functional image.
+Clicking on either slice will open up a montage window that you can use to more closely examine the overlap between the grey matter mask and the grey matter of the functional image.

 .. figure:: 06_ROI_GM.png